 - Be aware of specific requirements and prompts

 Check the school's website admissions area to determine specifications for the statement of purpose.
 Is there a length requirement?
 What specific prompts, if any, do they want you to use?
-(Remember to note these at the beginning and then check again at the end to be sure you followed them).
+Note these at the beginning and then check again at the end to be sure you followed them.

 Using an outline or list of points you wish to include will help reduce your stress level as you put the statement together.
 The last thing you want is to remember after sending it in that you left important information out.
 Make an outline, or a list of points before you begin writing so that you can check against it and include everything.